Rick-Feng-u/Bakerai_individual/README.md

 - ask about customize cake
 - ask to buy a cupcake for taste test haha
 - Ask to tell a joke
+- cookie in japanese: クッキー
+- bubble tea in spanish: Té de burbujas
+- cake in chinese: 蛋糕

 ## Limitation